zheksoon/onek/README.md

 - 🚀 **Reactive Observable and Computed Values** - Inspired by MobX, Solid.js and Preact Signals, Onek delivers the same capabilities in a more compact package.
 Its goal is to provide a full-featured solution in a small size.
 - 🎭 **Both MobX and Solid.js Flavors** - Onek is not restricted to a single way of creating observable values and defining models.
 Feel free to choose and mix the styles that best fit your needs.
 - 🤔 **Not Opinionated** - Unlike Redux, Onek doesn't tell you how to structure your models.
 You can use global state, relational or object-oriented models - whatever you need to do your task.
 - 👁 **Transparency** - Onek guarantees no data glitches.
-It ensures that every computed value is up-to-date, and optimally cached, so you don't have to worry about inconsistent states during complex operations.
+It ensures that every computed value is up-to-date and optimally cached, so you don't have to worry about inconsistent states during complex operations.
 - 💧 **No Memory Leaks** - Unlike MobX, Onek doesn't need a flag for computed values to keep them alive for caching and invalidation.
 Onek seamlessly switches between reactive and immutable caching strategies, achieving both optimal caching and no memory leaks.
 - 🧩 **Single Hook** - Onek offers a simple hook for integrating with React components, making your components reactive without any hassle.
 - 🔀 **Concurrent React Features** - With [out-of-the-box support](#react-concurrent-rendering) for React 18 concurrent rendering, Onek allows you to optimize your app's responsiveness without any extra work.
 - 🤓 **Built-in Shallow Equality** - Onek includes built-in shallow equality for objects, arrays, `Map`, and `Set`, covering most use cases and allowing for easy rendering optimization.
 - 💾 **Compatibility** - Onek's core only needs ES6 `Set` and `Map`.
 This makes it a good choice for older browsers.
-Also, if your don't need concurrent React features, there is a compatibility package for React 16.8.0.
+Also, if you don't need concurrent React features, there is a compatibility package for React 16.8.0.
 - 💯 **100% Test Coverage** - all core functionality is fully covered by complex and exhaustive tests.
 - ⭐️ **Fully TypeScript** - The source code and the tests are all in TypeScript with strict rules and no hacks.
 This adds another proof of implementation correctness and type safety.
 - ☯️ **Beauty Inside** - Beyond its powerful features, Onek shines in its simplicity.
-The implementation of complex logic in Onek is done using simple data structures and uses minimal possible amount of fields.
-Core of Onek is done in expressive object-oriented way, enabling great extensibility.
+The implementation of complex logic in Onek is done using simple data structures and uses minimal possible amount of class fields.
+The core of Onek is done in an expressive object-oriented way, enabling great extensibility.
 All this makes Onek source easy to read and understand.
 As Antoine de Saint-Exupéry said, "_Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away._"
 - 📦 ...and all in a less than **2KB package**

 ## Table of contents